Angus Taylor’s controversial immigration policy criticized as racist by Paul Keating

 Key details reported by multiple sources:

-• Paul Keating accused Angus Taylor of adopting racist policies in a statement on 2026-04-16, calling it 'cowardice' and 'dumb bigotry'
+- Paul Keating accused Angus Taylor of adopting racist policies and cowardice in a statement on April 17, 2026, calling it a departure from Liberal Party traditions.

-• Angus Taylor proposed deporting 65,000 visa overstayers if elected, targeting overseas students and asylum seekers
+- Taylor proposed deporting 65,000 visa overstayers if elected, with a focus on asylum seekers and overseas students.

-• Taylor acknowledged in a 4BC radio interview on 2026-04-15 that his policy aims to regain trust from voters considering One Nation
+- Taylor acknowledged One Nation’s influence on his policy, stating he aims to regain trust from potential One Nation voters.

 Points of Difference